CBIIT/minicypher/README.md

 Cypher functions, such as `count()`, `labels()`, `ltrim()`, and others that appear in conditions or return clauses can be produced with the `Func` class.
-Instances should know how to render themselves and their arguments depending on context and the presence of `AS` aliases.
+Instances will know how to render themselves and their arguments depending on context and the presence of `AS` aliases.